 Results from an online survey (Medscape.com) of board-certified U.S. rheumatologists found reluctance to switch patients from a reference biologic therapy to a biosimilar.
 This was especially true if the patient was responding well to the existing treatment.
 The lack of confidence in biosimilars is regardless of the disease being treated and has been seen in several other studies.

 WHAT IS A BIOSIMILAR?

 Biosimilar products are highly similar to their reference product, without any clinically meaningful difference from the ‘reference’ drug.
 Detailed information on the definition of a biosimilar and their safety, efficacy, and substitution can be found in an e-book published by Patients Rising University.

-While biosimilar products have seen widespread uptake in Europe, there has been reluctance towards biosimilars in the U.S., either due to:
+While biosimilar products have seen widespread uptake in Europe, providers show a lack of confidence in biosimilars in the U.S., either due to:

 - physician or patient skepticism

 - lack of health insurance coverage of biosimilars

 - existing contracts between hospitals and reference product manufacturers